databrickslabs/dbx/docs/index.md

 ## :octicons-stop-24: Limitations

 - For interactive development `dbx` can only be used for Python and JVM-based projects.
-  Please note that development workflow for JVM-based projects is different from the Python ones.
-  For R-based projects, `dbx` can only be used as a deployment management and workflow launch tool.
+- For R-based projects, `dbx` can only be used as a deployment management and workflow launch tool.
+- For [Delta Live Tables](https://docs.databricks.com/workflows/delta-live-tables/delta-live-tables-quickstart.html) `dbx` can only be used as a deployment management and workflow launch tool.
-- `dbx` currently doesn't provide interactive debugging capabilities.
+- `dbx` currently doesn't provide interactive debugging capabilities
+- `dbx` supports all [Databricks Runtime](https://docs.databricks.com/release-notes/runtime/releases.html) types 9.X and above.

+!!! info "Differences between Python and JVM development loop"

+    Python and JVM development loops are distinctive and follow separate patterns.
+Please check [this section](#next-steps) for details on various development loops.

+!!! info "Interactive debugging capabilities"

     If you want to use interactive debugging, you can use [Databricks Connect](https://docs.databricks.com/dev-tools/databricks-connect.html), and then use `dbx` for deployment operations.
-- [Delta Live
-  Tables](https://databricks.com/product/delta-live-tables) currently are not supported.
-We plan do add support for DLT deployments in near future.

 ## :octicons-law-24: Legal Information